sethflowers/blog/_posts/2017-03-22-AutoFac-dynamic-resolution-of-service-multiple-levels-deep.md

-Adding a third layer, where the middle layer stays the same, but you want the bottom layer to change based on the service in the top layer, initially seems like a challenge, but can fortunately be solved using the same pattern.
+Adding a third layer, where the middle layer stays the same, but you want the bottom layer to change based on the service in the top layer, initially seems like a challenge, but can fortunately be solved using the same pattern prescribed for the two layer scenario.

 The following is an example unit test, showing how this problem can be solved: